-Thank you for attending ENDO.
+Thank you for attending ENDO 2018 on March 17-20, 2018.
 After you complete a short evaluation, you can obtain your Certificate of Attendance, CME Certificate, as well as claim American Board of Pediatric MOC and American Board of Internal Medicine MOC credits.
 Click the Start button in the Start tab to begin your ENDO 2018 evaluation.

 In compliance with Accreditation Council for Continuing Medical Education policy and procedures, the Endocrine Society will be unable to accept MOC credit submissions after December 31, 2018.
 Please plan to claim your credits accordingly.